4th-earth/site-fourth-earth/content/raw.md

 - Action Types SHOULD have more possible Ranks than Tools.
 We RECOMMEND:
 	- 4 Proficiency Points per rank.
 	- 3 Ranks per Action Type.
-	- 1 Rank per Tool; general, not specific (a knife is a knife, however, a knife used for cooking is different than a knife used for combat–even if it's the exact same knife).
+	- 1 Rank per Tool; general, not specific (if a Character knows how to use a knife for cooking, they know how to use it for combat; they're just better at cooking than combat).
 - Each Rank MAY increase the number of dice in the [Dice Pool](#dice-pools) by 1.
 - Using a Tool MAY reduce the [Difficulty Rating](#difficulty-rating) of an Action up to 2 levels.